Proyecto-XCS-21-22/xcs-environment-project/README.md

 #### Setting environment+project

-We will employ WildFly 8.2 default JSF implementation (Mojarra 2.2.8), so there is no need to include JSF dependences in our maven configuration
+We will employ WildFly 8.2 default JSF implementation (Mojarra 2.2.8), so there is no need to include JSF dependences in our Maven configuration.

 ##### Declare FacesServlet in web.xml

-Add JSF Servlet configuration to `[src/main/webapp/WEB-INF/web.xml]`
+Add JSF Servlet configuration to `[src/main/webapp/WEB-INF/web.xml]`.
 ```xml
  <context-param>
         <param-name>javax.faces.PROJECT_STAGE</param-name>